-Mohammad Rizwan, Pakistan’s wicket-keeper batsman, has maintained his status as the best run-scorer in T20Is so far this year with the T20I series against England.
+Mohammad Rizwan, wicket-keeper batsman of Pakistan, has maintained his status as the best run-scorer in T20Is so far this year with the T20I series against England.

 Rizwan leads the chart with 592 runs in 11 T20Is, followed by Babar Azam with 439 runs in the same number of innings.